-We get a bonus episode.
+We get a bonus episode, episode 21 of the season.
 The symmetry bothers me, but I can’t complain about more Zuko and Azula.

 Zuko struggles to get up, but can’t, and falls back down.
 Katara again tries running towards him (she’s got it bad for that boy), but Azula again shoots at her.
 This time we see Katara block the blow with water.
 But seriously, she’s just got this little bit of water around her fist, and Azula has the power of 100 suns.
 Right.

 Zuko lifts his hand as if he’s going to firebend, but he’s not strong enough.